helper-x-app/Network-Configuration-Generator/README.md

 ## Overview 🌐

 In the age of smart devices, it's crucial to have a segmented network.
-You wouldn't want your "smart" socks, which, based on pressure and the ionic atmosphere around your ankles (caused by the aura field, obviously), precisely measure how much you need to poop, to be on the same network as your main server, right? 😂
+You wouldn't want your "smart" socks, which, based on pressure and the ionic atmosphere around your ankles (caused by the aura field, obviously), precisely measure how much you need to poop and when, to be on the same network as your main server, right? 😂

 This tool allows you to define network names, purposes, and other settings, and then it generates the appropriate subnets for you.
 It's designed to be flexible, scalable, and, most importantly, a bit fun!
 And if you ever wonder why it works so seamlessly, it's because X1 and X2, our alien buddies, have sprinkled a bit of their cosmic magic on it.